anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 <img src="http://dynamicinfradays.org/events/2015-nyc/img/andrew-kennedy.png" width="113" height="140" style="margin-left:10px; margin-bottom: 5px; float:right; clear: right;">

-#### <a name="offthehappypath"></a>_Containers Off the Happy Path_ <span style="font-size: smaller">- 4h, Intermediate</span>
+#### <a name="beyondbasics"></a>_Containers: Beyond the Basics_ <span style="font-size: smaller">- 4h, Intermediate</span>

 When you move on to building and running your own applications in containers, you will find that things can get more complicated than in the introductory examples.
-This workshop will focus on addressing practical issues and problems you might encounter when you move away from the 'happy path' and start using containerization in the real world, including:
+This workshop will focus on addressing practical issues and problems you might encounter when you move beyond the basics and start using containerization in the real world, including:

 * **Docker in a cloud environment:** Public and private cloud differences?
 Who owns the network?
 Where does persistent state go?
 * **Debugging and Logging:** Problems with Docker; Problems with applications inside Docker; Logging and error reporting patterns